St. Michael's Abbey, Antwerp: Art

 Isabella of Bourbon (1436-1465), second wife of Charles the Bold, Duke of Burgundy, and the mother of Mary of Burgundy, heiress of Burgundy, died in the abbey in 1465 and was buried in the abbey church.
 In 1476 a monumental tomb was erected in her memory.
 It was decorated with 24 bronze statuettes of pleurants standing in niches, known as 'weepers' or 'mourners', with a bronze effigy of Isabella herself surmounted on it.
 The remnants of the pleurants are now kept in the Rijksmuseum (Amsterdam) and in M - Museum Leuven.
 The rest of the tomb, with the statue of Isabella, is now in Antwerp Cathedral.
 Nothing more of the tomb furnishings survives.

 In the 17th century the monastery was well known as a patron of the arts, commissioning works from major Antwerp painters such as Peter Paul Rubens, Anthony van Dyck and Jacob Jordaens.
 Around 1624 Rubens delivered a monumental altarpiece for the abbey church, The Adoration of the Magi.
 It was stolen during the French occupation and after 1815 was returned to the Royal Museum of Fine Arts (Antwerp).
+The Baroque altar itself, without the Rubens painting, was salvaged for use in Zundert (Netherlands) and is now in the Church of St Trudo there.

 The floor with many tombstones was transferred to the Cathedral of Our Lady, that had lost its floor during the French occupation.

-The 18th century communion bench and the confessional are now in the Church of St Gertrude in Bergen op Zoom (Netherlands).
+The 18th-century communion bench and the confessional are now in the Church of St Gertrude in Bergen op Zoom (Netherlands).

 Abbots

-List to 1709 from Jean François Foppens, Historia episcopatus Antverpiensis (Joannes Franciscus Broncart, Liège, 1717), pp. 147-150.
+List to 1709 from Jean François Foppens, Historia episcopatus Antverpiensis (Joannes Franciscus Broncart, Liège, 1717), pp. 147–150.